ngoldbaum/ngoldbaum.github.io/content/posts/repo-contents.md

 The primary purpose of this directory is to store the bulk of the repository data, in the form of [revlog](https://www.mercurial-scm.org/wiki/Revlog) files.
-This is a special data structure that was invented by mercurial's original developer to store versioned data in a compressed manner.
+This is a special data structure that was invented by Mercurial's original developer to store versioned data in a compressed manner.
 We will come back to revlogs and the contents of this directory in the next blog post.